Charles Evenden: Memorable Order of Tin Hats

-The membership of the MOTH movement, under Evenden's vigorous direction and leadership, grew into thousands.
+The membership of the MOTH movement, under Evenden's direction and leadership, grew into thousands.
 Men and women of two world wars, of the Second Anglo Boer War (1899–1902) and even those of former enemy forces streamed into its ranks.
-All who were prepared to keep alive the memories of comradeship and self-sacrifice – the finer virtues that war brings forth – were welcomed and made at home in shell holes with colourful and meaningful names of war-time memories and occasions.
+All who were prepared to keep alive the memories of comradeship and self-sacrifice were welcomed and made at home in shellholes.
 The shellholes spread to the United Kingdom, Australia, New Zealand and to Rhodesia (Zimbabwe).
 Membership was extended to those who had participated in the South African Border War.

 The MOTH national headquarters is situated in Warriors Gate, Durban, which is modelled on a Norman design from a photograph given to Evenden by Admiral Evans-of-the-Broke.
 In 1948 Evenden opened Mount Memory ,- a monument to the missing and dead of the Second World War, in the foothills of the Drakensberg mountains.

 Family life

 He married Reenie Carlos and had a son, Barrie, and a daughter.
 Barrie was posted as missing in action when his ship was torpedoed by a U-boat in the Mediterranean Sea.

 After he died in Durban on 1 April 1961 Evenden was cremated, and his ashes were scattered over the Durban bay.